-- develops resources to support ABA strategies for all schools; - provides professional development and guidelines on how to embed ABA strategies into the classroom; - supports the dedicated space pilot; liaises with therapy professionals in the community who provide IBI and ABA support (e.g. CHEO, Portia, etc.); - supports all Autism initiatives such as; Autism awareness month, parent /guardian conferences and events; - works collaboratively with the Autism Spectrum Disorder team and the multidisciplinary teams at individual schools; - supports pilot projects and evidence-based social skills development initiatives;
+- takes a lead role in coordinating Ministry of Education initiatives across the district for students with Autism and Developmental Disabilities - district contact for Ontario Autism Program (OAP), Entry to School Program (ETS), and Urgent Response Services (URS) - oversees the Dedicated Space Pilot Project, World Autism Awareness initiatives and supports the development of professional learning objectives pertaining to Autism and Developmental Disabilities - develops resources to support ABA strategies for all schools - provides professional development and guidelines on how to embed ABA strategies into the classroom - liaises with therapy professionals in the community who provide IBI and ABA support (e.g. CHEO, Portia, etc.) - supports all Autism initiatives such as; Autism awareness month, parents/caregivers, conferences and events - works collaboratively with the Autism/Developmental Disabilities Team and the multi-disciplinary teams at individual schools - supports pilot projects and evidence-based social skills development initiatives